yesenia107/yesenia107.github.io/index.md

 # Yesenia Lara's Portfolio

-I am a coputer engieering major at CSUF and I plan on graduating in 2028
+I am a computer engieering major at CSUF and I plan on graduating in 2028

 ## Favortie CPSC 120L Labs